 Banners waved as I entered the castle for the first time.
 I stared in awe at the grandeur of its interior.
-The throne room, however, faded in front of my eyes when I saw my parents for the first time.
-My father stood tall and proud, every inch the way I had always imagined kings.
+The throne room, however, faded in front of my every inch the way I had always imagined kings.
 My mother seemed the most beautiful woman ever to have lived.
 Tears were in their eyes-and mine, too-as we just looked at each other for a few moments.
 The first words came from Mother, and they seem almost funny in retrospect.
-Note well: they were not.
+Note well: they were not at the time.